HaakonME/autogource/README.md

 - FFMPEG

 # HOWTO
-Save autogource.sh in the top repo with all the git submodules below, chmod +x gource.sh, then run ./autogource.sh
+Save autogource.sh in the top repo with all the git submodules below, chmod +x autogource.sh, then run ./autogource.sh